Manifold-based isogeometric analysis basis functions with prescribed sharp features: Examples

 The structured and unstructured coarse meshes used in the computations are depicted in Figure~\ref{fig:plateMesh}.
 The unstructured mesh has eight extraordinary vertices, with four vertices of valence~$v_j=3$ and the other four of valence~$v_j=5$.
 In the convergence studies the refined meshes are obtained by subdividing the shown coarse meshes with the Catmull-Clark subdivision.
 The analytical deflections for both boundary conditions can be found in Timoshenko and Woinowsky-Krieger~\cite[Chapters 5 and 6]{Timoshenko1959}.
 Two representative finite element solutions for the considered two boundary conditions are shown in Figure~\ref{fig:plateDeformed}.
 As to be expected the deflection of the plate with two clamped edges is much smaller than the deflection of the fully simply supported plate.

 In Figure~\ref{fig:plateError} the convergence of the relative $L_2$ norm error with decreasing mesh size is plotted.
-In all cases the errors converge with the optimal rate of $2$.
+In all cases the errors converge with the optimal rate of two.
 Figure~\ref{fig:plateErrorNonEV} depicts the convergence for the structured mesh and Figure~\ref{fig:plateErrorEV} for the unstructured mesh.
 Both plots contain the convergence of the fully simply supported plate as well as the partially clamped plate.
 In addition, the convergence of the plates with rigidly-jointed hinges are included.
 The continuous and rigidly-jointed plates yield the same results providing an evidence for the soundness of the proposed weak enforcement of rigid joint constraints.
-Similar as in the propped cantilever example, the results for the less constrained fully simply supported plate are smaller than the errors for the partially clamped plate.
-It is noteworthy that the manifold-based basis functions can achieve the optimal convergence order even for an unstructured mesh.
+The errors for the less constrained fully simply supported plate are smaller than the errors for the partially clamped plate.
+It is noteworthy that the manifold-based basis functions can achieve the optimal convergence order even on an unstructured mesh.
 Moreover, the magnitude of the relative errors for the structured and unstructured meshes is almost the same.